-The personal buy-to-let market is more mature and there is intense competition where lenders offering free valuation and free legals are standard.
-This has not yet developed in the SPV market currently.
-We currently tend to recommend variable rate for term or longer fixed rates as remortgaging to a new lender from an expired 2 year product is unlikely to be viable.
+The personal buy-to-let market is more mature and there is intense competition with lenders offering free valuation and free legals as standard.
+This is starting to develop with free valuations and cash back towards solicitors costs for SPV mortgages.
+We currently tend to recommend a variable rate for term or longer fixed rates as remortgaging to a new lender from an expired 2-year product is unlikely to be viable.
 There is only one lender currently is offering on remortgages assistance with legal fees and a refund of valuation fees for properties up to £500,000.

 Deposit for SPV/Ltd Co